ericbenwa/ballpark-deal/_pages/privacy-policy.md

 - The EDAA's opt-out platform [http://www.youronlinechoices.com/](http://www.youronlinechoices.com/)
 - The DAA's opt-out platform: [http://optout.aboutads.info/?c=2&lang=EN](http://optout.aboutads.info/?c=2&lang=EN)

 The opt out will place a cookie on Your computer that is unique to the browser You use to opt out.
-If you change browsers or delete the cookies saved by your browser, You will need to opt out again.
+If you change browsers or delete the cookies saved by Your browser, You will need to opt out again.

 ### Mobile Devices